 - Multiple reimbursements - This is a case where an employee remits the same receipt for an item more than once.
 Here, the finance teams may approve duplicate payments, if not careful about accepting expense claims.
 A widespread example of this is when an employee submits two bills where expenses from one are included in the other (Ex - An aggregated bill for their hotel stay and a separate bill for F&B).

-To help understand the ground reality, we spoke to finance executives from multiple companies who use Fyle.
+To help understand the ground reality, we spoke to finance executives from multiple companies that use Fyle.
 We also scanned the internet to find ways in which expense frauds can be concocted.

 Here are some smart ways (of many) that fraudsters use to inflate reimbursements in an undetectable manner: